aditya-arcot/Resume-Formatter/README.md

 Software engineer looking to continue his career at a dynamic organization
 ====
 ```
-White space is always ignored and can be used to improve readability
+Empty lines are always ignored and can be used to improve readability

 ## Information